ppj/robot/design_notes.md

     - name
     - facing direction
   - can perform the following actions
+    - sets a provided facing direction
     - turn 90° given the side to turn

 ## Commander
   - with the following attributes
     - Board
   - can do the following
-    - place a Robot with the given name & facing direction on the Board given the x & y (includes teleporting it)
+    - place a Robot on the board given a name, facing direction, x & y
+    - move a Robot by one Cell in the direction it is facing
     - tell a Robot with a given name to turn left or right
-    - move a Robot a Cell in the direction it is facing
+    - ask the board for a Robots details (x, y, facing) given its name